 Simultaneous Co-Injection

-Key Advantages of Co-Injection Molding
+Five Advantages of Co-Injection Molding

 Using two materials in a single production cycle unlocks a range of strategic benefits for manufacturers.
 From dramatic cost savings to enhanced sustainability, co-injection molding stands out for high-volume production.

-Material Cost Optimization
+1. Material Cost Reduction

 Co-injection molding is a powerful tool for meeting corporate ESG targets.
-Post-consumer recycled (PCR) content or production regrind can make up 50% or more of the part’s core layer, reducing plastic waste and virgin material use.
+Post-consumer recycled (PCR) content or production regrind can make up 50% or more of a co-injected part’s core by volume.
+The outer skin layer uses virgin polymer to maintain food contact safety, UV resistance, or aesthetic requirements.
+The result is a product that meets recycled content targets while looking and performing like a fully virgin-material part.
+[1]

-Design Freedom
+5. Design Freedom for Complex Geometries

 Co-Injection Molding Examples & Industry Applications